 Fresh blood

 A breath of fresh air is blowing over the house with the arrival of two of Pierre-Emmanuel Taittinger’s children.
-Clovis Taittinger works for export and this is an immense job, as the foreign market represents more than 70% of the production.
-At the same time, Vitalie Taittinger, muse of the brand, is also the artistic manager.
-A winning tierce to revive the image of this house much loved by connoisseurs and for a long time still, we hope.
+Clovis Taittinger is the managing director and works for export.
+This is an immense job, as the foreign market represents more than 70% of the production.
+At the same time, Vitalie Taittinger, who was the artistic and marketing manager, took over the reins from her father at the head of the company.
+She is one of the few woman who lead a company in this region which is so used to seeing women at the helm.